Bernkastel-Kues: Winegrowing

 Historically, the most important economic sector has been winegrowing.
 Within the Bernkastel area, vines are worked overwhelmingly in steep-slope vineyards in an area of 5,844 ha.
 There are still many wineries in Bernkastel-Kues today.
 Riesling is the customary grape variety, although smaller quantities of other varieties, such as Burgunder, Rivaner, Kerner and Dornfelder, are also grown.

-Within town limits, the winemaking appellations – Großlagen – Münzlay (Wehlen), Badstube (Bernkastel) and Kurfürstlay (Bernkastel, Kues and Andel) are represented by the following vineyards:
+Within town limits, the wine making appellations – Großlagen – Münzlay (Wehlen), Badstube (Bernkastel) and Kurfürstlay (Bernkastel, Kues and Andel) are represented by the following vineyards:

 Transport

 Road

 Bernkastel-Kues lies on Bundesstraßen 50 and 53.
 With the opening of the Burgbergtunnel (550 m), heavy traffic in the constituent community of Bernkastel was alleviated.
 Also, two bridges are found in town, one of which is the only suspension bridge across the Moselle.
 Both were renovated in the 1990s.
 Public transport is integrated into the Verkehrsverbund Region Trier (VRT), whose fares therefore apply.

 Rail

 Until 31 December 1962, the narrow gauge Moseltalbahn, also called the Saufbähnchen, ran through Bernkastel-Kues.
 The railway station building stands at the water's edge in the constituent community of Bernkastel (right bank).
 Furthermore, there was a Deutsche Bahn terminal station in the constituent community of Kues (left bank) whence a further railway track, the Wengerohr–Bernkastel-Kues line, linked the town with Wittlich and the Moselle line (Cannons Railway).
 Both railways are disused and the tracks have been torn up.
 The slate-block railway station building, built “Moselle-style” in the early 20th century by Reichsbahn building director Franz Schenk, has likewise been preserved.
 An adjoining goods building was restored and is now used as a multifunctional building (Güterhalle).
 In what was once the track area there was at first an unsecured carpark.
 Now here is the Forum Alter Bahnhof, a municipal service centre with an underground parking garage.
 The track itself was first converted as far as Lieser into the Mosel-Radweg (cycling trail), and then later into the Maare-Mosel-Radweg through Wittlich to Daun in the Eifel.